30 Mar 2020

 1.4: You can refuse a request for a companion if you think their presence might undermine the grievance process.

-1.5: While all relevant persons must endeavour to attend the grievance meeting, if an employee fails to attend the meeting without a valid reason or notice, it can proceed in their absence.
+1.5: all relevant persons must endeavour to attend the grievance meeting.
+But, if an employee fails to attend the meeting without a valid reason or notice, it can proceed in their absence.

 1.6: Encourage your staff to propose a resolution to their grievance.

-1.7: In some instances, you’ll require additional time to conduct further investigation before making a decision on the case.
+1.7: Sometimes, you’ll need extra time to conduct further investigation before deciding on the case.
 You may adjourn the meeting to a later date agreed upon by everyone in attendance.
 Most times, it’ll be as simple as listening to both sides of a story, in other cases, you may need to collect witness statements and conduct interviews.

 Step 2: The decision